 For more information, or to obtain free calendars for your business or organization, contact: Eric

-ALL ART POSTER ENTRIES MUST BE RECEIVED BY THE LABOR COMMISSION NO LATER THAN FRIDAY, MARCH 11, 2016 TO BE CONSIDERED.
+ALL ART POSTER ENTRIES MUST BE RECEIVED BY THE LABOR COMMISSION NO LATER THAN FRIDAY, MARCH 15, 2019 TO BE

 Entries are to be delivered by mail or in person to:

 300 South, 3rd Floor P.O.
 Box 146600 Salt Lake City, UT 84114-6600 Attention: Eric Olsen